cerbos/tutorial/src/03-resource-definition/README.md

         - admin
 ```

-The structure of a resource poliicy requires a name to be set on the `resource` key and then a list of rules are defined.
-A rule defines a list of actions on the resource, the effect of the rule (`EFFECT_ALLOW` or `EFFECT_DENY`) and then feilds to state who this applies to - in this simple case a list of `roles` which is checked for in the roles of the user making the request.
+The structure of a resource policy requires a name to be set on the `resource` key and then a list of rules is defined.
+A rule defines a list of actions on the resource, the effect of the rule (`EFFECT_ALLOW` or `EFFECT_DENY`) and then fields to state who this applies to - in this simple case a list of `roles` which is checked for in the roles of the user making the request.

-In this case a request made for a principal with a the role of `user` is granted only `create` and `read` actions whilst an `admin` role can also perform `update`, `delete` actions.
+In this case, a request made for a principal with a role of `user` is granted only `create` and `read` actions whilst an `admin` role can also perform `update`, `delete` actions.

 The full documentation for resource policies can be found [here](https://docs.cerbos.dev/cerbos/latest/policies/resource_policies.html).